quokka-astro/quokka/CONTRIBUTING.md

          details on how this process works.

          In general we squash commits upon merge to have a clean history.

-         *Please ensure that your PR title and first post are descriptive, since these will be used for a squashed commit message.*
+         * **Please ensure that your PR title and first post are descriptive, since these will be used for a squashed commit message.**

+         * **Don't group together unrelated changes in a single PR.
+         Instead, create separate PRs for each logically-related set of changes to the code.**

          Please note the following:
             If you choose to make contributions to the code